 Black & White Publishing was founded in 1999 by Managing Director Campbell Brown and Publishing Director Alison McBride.
-Since then, the business has grown into one of Scotland’s leading independent publishers with over 300 books in print across a variety of genres.
-Committed to publishing the best books from the most talented writers in the UK and beyond, some of our bestselling authors include Andrew Cotter, Kaye Adams and Vicky Allan, Estelle Maskame, Harry Cook, Doddie Weir, Stefanie Moir and Vixy Rae.
+Since then, the business has grown into one of Scotland’s leading publishers with over 300 books in print across a variety of genres and, in 2021, we became part of Bonnier Books UK.
+Committed to publishing the best books from the most talented writers in Scotland, the UK and beyond, some of our bestselling authors include Andrew Cotter, Estelle Maskame, Coinneach MacLeod, Peter Sawkins and Donna Ashworth.

 ‘The journey starts here…’